Leskovac: Late 19th century to present

-Despite the rise of Leskovac as a regional manufacturing centre the town still lacked basic infrastructure during the interwar period such as a running water supply, sewerage system, paved streets (with only three asphalted in 1938) and a permanent marketplace.
+Despite its rise as a regional manufacturing centre the town still lacked basic infrastructure during the interwar period such as a running water supply, sewerage system, paved streets (with only three asphalted in 1938) and a permanent marketplace.
 Leskovac experienced a significant influx of largely peasant workers leading to poor housing conditions with many affected by squalor, alcoholism, a high mortality rate and labour exploitation.
 From 1929 to 1941, Leskovac was part of the Vardar Banovina of the renamed Kingdom of Yugoslavia.

-World War II and Allied bombing

-During the capitulation of Yugoslavia in the April War Leskovac was occupied by the Germans on 12 April 1941.
+Nazi Germany invaded Yugoslavia in April 1941, and there were air raids and skirmishes in southeastern Serbia, including Leskovac, until 11 April.
+Leskovac was occupied by the Germans on 12 April 1941.
 Despite several attempts at assassination and sabotage the town remained relatively docile throughout the Nedić administration, with the exception of the Arapova Dolina massacre of 310 mostly Romani civilians.
-Pockets of Partisan insurgency remain limited to the surrounding countryside which began experiencing noteworthy military engagements during the Battle of Serbia with the July–August 1944 Toplica-Jablanica Operation.
+Pockets of Partisan insurgency remained limited to the surrounding countryside which began experiencing noteworthy military engagements during the July–August 1944 Toplica-Jablanica Operation.

 Leskovac following the Allied bombing on 6 September 1944.

-Victory celebrations in Leskovac, October 1944.

-On 6 September 1944, Leskovac was targeted in a catastrophic Allied bombing campaign which left much of the town heavily damaged with approximately 2,500-4,000 casualties and a total of 1,840 demolished or damaged residential buildings and factories.
-The bombing also caused significant damage to infrastructure and historical landmarks.
-Leskovac fell to the 47th Serbian Division of the National Liberation Army (Partisans) on 11 October 1944, following a German withdrawal during the Niš Operation.
-The new Communist authorities proceeded to purge the town of political and ideological opponents, summarily executing 707 people.

-Socialist era
+An Allied bombing campaign on 6 September 1944 left many hundreds of casualties and much of the town damaged.
+On 11 October 1944 the Yugoslav Partisans liberated the town and proceeded to purge the town of political and ideological opponents, especially as Leskovac had been an industrial town.
+Some 707 people were summarily executed in the Leskovac area, out of which 327 were from the town of Leskovac.

 The city continued to be a major textile center until the collapse of communism in Eastern Europe, but due to the economic isolation of Serbia resulting from ethnic wars, its remote location, and failure to privatize the mills, the industry collapsed resulting in depression of the economy in the area.

 On 12 April 1999, during the NATO bombing of Yugoslavia, a bridge near Leskovac was destroyed by a NATO aircraft as a passenger train was crossing.
 The act was highly condemned with the bridge being struck twice (the train itself having been bombed from the first attack).